 - 1. Compute satellite positions for each time point in day using the broadcast ephemeris, - 2.
-For each time and grid point, find visible satellites (above 5° elevation) that are good: healthy, trackable, operational, and have no NANU at each given time, - 3.
-For each time and grid point, determine the appropriate UTCO data set $(UTCO_i)$.
+For each time and grid point, - (a) find visible satellites (above 5° elevation) that meet the above criteria, - (b) determine the appropriate UTCO data set (UTCO_i).
 The appropriate data set is the valid data set that has the latest reference time (t{ot}) of all valid data sets received at that location at that time.

-Calculate $UTCOE_i = UTCO_i - USNO$, where USNO is the daily truth value,

-- 4. For each time and grid point, get the Instantaneous SIS URE for each visible satellite, then take the mean of all values $(UERE_i)$ and assign as the value for that time and grid point, - 5.
-Calculate all UUTCE values for the day (# of grid points # of times = 40800), find 95% containment of all values. $UUTCE_i = \sqrt{(UERE_i TTDOP_i/c)^2 + (UTCOE_i)^2)}$
+Calculate UTCOE_i = UTCO_i USNO, where USNO is the daily truth value, - (c) get the Instantaneous SIS URE for each visible satellite, then take the mean of all values (UERE_i) and assign as the value for that time and grid point, - 3.
+Calculate all 40800 UUTCE values for the day, find 95% containment of all values.

-The daily UUTCE results over all grid points and times per day are shown in Figure 3.20.
+The daily UUTCE results over all grid points and times per day are shown in Figure 3.23.
+In Figure 3.23 there is a noticeable spike in the values in mid-July.
+This aligns with the data anomaly described near the end of Section 3.2.7.
 All of these results are well below 40 nsec.
 Therefore this assertion is met.